awvalenti/fugaescorregadia/logbook.md

 - MP3 sound is playing correctly, the problem was something else
 - Stereo sound seems viable by interleaving samples
 - aplay process reused successfully

+## 2023-08-20 - session B

+### Planned goals
+- Make stereo sound play on Linux from MP3 file

+### Stretch goal
+- Come up with a name for our library to play sounds

+### Achieved goals
+- Make stereo sound play on Linux from MP3 file
+- Wrote down player features